dotnet-websharper/docs/v4.1/fsharp/ui.md

     As a summary, it is generally better to use `ViewState`.
 You only need to choose `View` if you need to store the resulting `seq` separately.

 * [`listModel.Map`](/api/v4.1/WebSharper.UI.ListModel\2#Map\`\`1) reactively maps a function on each item.
-It is optimized so that the mapping function is not called again on every item when the content changes, but only on changed items.
+It is similar to [the `View.MapSeqCached` family of functions](#view-seqcached): it is optimized so that the mapping function is not called again on every item when the content changes, but only on changed items.
 There are two variants:

     * `Map(f: 'T -> 'V)` assumes that the item with a given key does not change.
+It is equivalent to `View.MapSeqCachedBy` using the ListModel's key function.

         ```fsharp
         let myDoc =